Dead Island: Plot

-The night after a high-profile party, four playable main characters (hereafter referred to as "the survivors"): rapper Sam B., hotel receptionist and spy for the Hong Kong Government Xian Mei, former football-star Logan Carter, and ex-police officer Purna Jackson—are awakened by a voice over the emergency intercom system directing them to evacuate the hotel.
-They discover that the majority of the population have been overcome by a contagious and infectious plague, turning them into psychopathic, flesh-eating creatures.
+The night after a party, four playable main characters (hereafter referred to as "the survivors"): rapper Sam B., hotel receptionist and spy for the Hong Kong Government Xian Mei, former American football-star Logan Carter, and ex-detective now bodyguard for hire Purna Jackson—are awakened by a voice over the emergency intercom system directing them to evacuate the hotel.
+They discover that the majority of the population have been overcome by a contagious and infectious virus, turning them into psychopathic, flesh-eating creatures.
 Briefly overcome by one of the infected, they are rescued by lifeguard John Sinamoi.

-The survivors discover that they are apparently immune from infection, and with "The Voice" out of contact, the survivors are tasked by Sinamoi to try to find supplies and contact the outside world.
+The survivors discover that they are apparently immune from infection, and "The Voice" out of contact, the survivors are tasked by Sinamoi to try to find supplies and contact the outside world.
 As it becomes obvious that the resort lacks enough supplies to survive for long, Sinamoi instead has them travel to the city of Moresby to find help.
-The survivors take along Jin, the daughter of the bitten mechanic who modifies an armoured car they use to break out of the resort.
+The survivors take along Jin, the daughter of a bitten mechanic who modifies an armoured car they use to break out of the resort.

 Upon arriving in Moresby, after taking down a new special infected known as the Ram, the survivors aid a holdout at a barricaded church.
 Directed first to the wealthier sections of town, they ultimately raid a supermarket under the control of "Raskol" gangs.
 Jin tries to offer supplies to another Raskol faction, in the abandoned police station, who capture and rape her.
-The gang kill the Raskol members and rescue Jin, but her actions angered Sam B.
+The gang kill the Raskol members and rescue Jin, but her actions anger Sam and Logan.

-Upon their return to the resort, the survivors make contact with "The Voice."
-Introducing himself as Colonel Ryder White, a Banoi Island Defense Force (BIDF) commander.
-He is currently trapped in a high-security prison located on a remote island, only accessible through the jungle.
+Upon their return to the resort, the survivors make contact with "The Voice": Colonel Ryder White, a Banoi Island Defense Force (BIDF) commander who is currently trapped in a high-security prison located on a remote island, only accessible through the jungle.
 He states that due to the characters' immunity he could create a cure/vaccine, and in-turn save his bitten wife.
 White directs the survivors into the jungles of Banoi having them find a smuggler named Mowen who can reach the prison.